ArchontisKostis/Insult-Generator-Website/readme.md

 * Inspired by the [Advice generator app](https://frontendmentor.io/challenges/advice-generator-app-QdUG-13db) by [FontendMentor](https://frontendmentor.io).

-* This website uses the [Evil Insult API](http://evilinsult.com/) to generate random insults.
+* This website uses the [Insult API](https://insult.mattbas.org/api/) to generate random insults.

 * The Graphics for the website are designed by me using [Inkscape](http://https://inkscape.org//) and are free for any use.